SkyeB-1927/Morpho_Depot_3-4/README.md

 This repository is for use in the MorphoDepot SlicerMorph workshop.

 ## Who am I?
 My name is Skye Bixler and I am a staff member at Penn State Hershey College of Medicine.
 Having graduated with my masters in bioinformatics and a bachelors in biotechnology I enjoy both the wet lab side of science and the technical data analysis side.
-My interests lie in virology, developmental biology, and 3D modeling utilizing machine learning and AI.
+My interests lie in virology, developmental biology, sequencing technologies and 3D modeling utilizing machine learning and AI.

 ## What do I hope to get out of this workshop?
 I hope to gain experience in AI assisted semi automated and automated 3D segmentation in order to develop a higher throughput pipeline for the processing and analyses of micro-CT data.